CodeHunter2006/CodeHunter2006.github.io/_posts/2022-03-15-English_scene_work_communicate.md

   - He's working on it.

 - Ask for progress

   - any luck with ...?
   - not much progress from my end
   - that's all from my end
   - xxx at this moment
   - in recent days ...

+- Describe product state

+  - It's not working now
+  - The change is effective!

+- Ask question
+  - May I ask a silly question ?